rollbear/strong_type/README.md

   `STRONG_HAS_FMT_FORMAT`.
 With 0 to disable the support completly, and with 1 to force the support, disable the auto detection.

+  `fmt::format` allows formatting also types that are `strong::ostreamable`.

 For modifier `strong::iterator`, the type trait `std::iterator_traits` mirrors the traits of the underlying iterator type.